Maxis Communications: Subscribers

-Majority Stakeholders
+Majority stakeholders

-Maxis Communications is part of Ananda Krishnan's business empire.
-In 1996, the company launched Malaysia's first three satellites; MEASAT 1, 2 and 3.
-The fourth satellite, MEASAT 1R (now known as MEASAT-3a), was damaged and reconstructed for launch in June 2009.
-Saudi Telecom Company bought a 25% stake of Maxis.
+Maxis Communications is controlled by Malaysian tycoon Ananda Krishnan.
+Its shares are listed on Bursa Malaysia, forming part of the KLCI index (comprising the top 30 companies by market capitalisation).

+It is 62% owned by BGSM Equity Sdn.
+Bhd., which is co-owned by Usaha Tegas, a private company controlled by Krishnan (35%); Harapan Nusantara, a "discretionary trust for Bumiputera object(ives)" (30%); and Saudi Telecom Company (25%).

 Hotlink

 The most popular service offered by Maxis is the Hotlink prepaid brand which is currently subscribed by more than 6.3 million users in Malaysia.
 Launched in 1999, Hotlink offers prepaid plans and calls at first followed by their Hotlink postpaid plans and services to the people of Malaysia.
 Both Hotlink prepaid and postpaid depend on the 4G and LTE networks of wireless mobile telecommunications technology that provides much faster speeds compared to the 3G network.
 In Malaysia, 4G and LTE are used in the same manner thus calling it as 4G LTE but different devices will display it differently.
 Apart from that, they also offer the IDD 132 (International Direct Dialing) service which offers the lowest discounted calls & rates to landlines in selected countries only at a rate of 20 cents per minute and which at certain times are much cheaper for most customers than local calls.
-Maxis is currently embroiled in a price war with its competitors namely Telekom Malaysia, U Mobile, Celcom and Digi, in the prepaid SIM market which has caused their Hotlink starter pack sales to plummet.
+Maxis is currently embroiled in a price war with its competitors namely Unifi, Yes, U Mobile and CelcomDigi in the prepaid SIM market which has caused their Hotlink starter pack sales to plummet.